 Farming group.
-To us these principles flow out of a desire to be good stewards, and they are all interlinked as shown in the picture.
+To us these principles flow out of a desire to be good stewards, and they are all interlinked as

 We were the first to build free stall barns in Southland to reduce outside crop wintering and we were the first (and only) ones to feed fresh grass to our cows in winter to reduce silage making losses and runoff.
 In 2013 we were supreme winners of the Southland Ballance Farm Environment Awards.